-Prerequisite: Prepared Audition

-One Year: 1 Credit or One Semester: .5 credit
+Prerequisite: Prepared Audition One Year: 1 Credit or One Semester: .5 credit Open to Grades 9-12

 This class will provide instruction time and credit for students to learn the current years show choir music and explore the genre and music of jazz.
 Show band is made up of approximately 15 musicians selected through auditions in February/March.
 The ensemble will perform technically advanced music in both popular and classical musical styles as well as strengthening your music literacy skills.
 Outside combined rehearsals are mandatory.
-Concerts, Show Choir Festivals and Solow and Ensemble are activities of this ensemble.
+Concerts, Show Choir Festivals and Solo and Ensemble are activities of this ensemble.
 All concerts and competitions throughout the year are required.